19 Aug

 Rated: Good

-UK brand Komodo puts people and the planet first with its more ethically-sourced and eco-friendly range of menswear and womenswear.
+UK brand Komodo puts people and the planet first with its lower-impact range of menswear and womenswear.
 The label uses some more responsible materials including GOTS-certified cotton and hemp, and ensures that most of its suppliers pay a living wage to their workers.

 Find most of the range in UK sizes 8-16.